pradeep-snair/pythonProjects/todo-app/readme.md

 When changing the folder name I did not name it correctly and the github actions failed.
 Pushing the image with the SHA tag to docker hub is failing.

-Split the Giuthub actions file into 3 jobs
+Split the Giuthub actions file into 3 jobs checkout code was not done in docker build job which gave the error ->     - name: Checkout code
+      uses: actions/checkout@v3